kartikmaheshwari01/Lunaria/README.md

-# 🌙 LunarPhase – Your Pocket Guide to the Cosmos
+# 🌙 Lunaria – Your Pocket Guide to the Cosmos

 **LunarPhase** is a beautifully designed Android app that brings moon phases and cosmic events right to your fingertips.
 Whether you're a stargazer, space enthusiast, or simply curious about the night sky, this app is built for you.